teomyth/contexify/README.md

 - **Size Impact**: All dependencies combined add less than 10KB minified+gzipped
 - **Quality**: Well-tested, widely-used in production environments
 - **Functionality**: Each provides essential features that would be complex to implement correctly

-**debug**: Provides development-time logging that is automatically stripped in production builds, enabling detailed debugging without performance impact in production.

 **metarize**: Handles TypeScript metadata reflection for decorators with minimal overhead, providing type-safe decorator APIs that would otherwise require significantly more code to implement.